flaf/miscellaneous/puppet/modules/gitlab/README.md

 allow to set the hour when the backup cron is launched.
 The default values are respectively `3` and `0`, ie the backup cron is launched every day at 3:00 AM by default.

+The parameters `sign_in_regex` and `health_page_token` are
+completely unused by this module and their default value is `undef`.
+But these parameters can be set to a string value and used by another module to make some monitoring.
+The parameter `sign_in_regex` can be used to contain a regex of the "sign in" page of Gitlab.
+The parameter `health_page_token` can be used to contain the token of the "health check" page.

 # How to trigger a manual backup?